zowe/docs-site/docs/user-guide/mvd-using.md

 Application plugins are applications that you can use to access the mainframe and to perform various tasks.
 Zowe's official server download contains some built-in plugins as described below.

 Additional plugins can be added to the Desktop, and are packaged and installed as Extensions to Zowe.
-[See here for how to install extensions](install-configure-zos-extensions.md)
+[See here for how to install extensions](install-configure-zos-extensions).

 Developers can create application plug-ins to put into extensions, and developers should [read the extending guide for more information](../extend/extend-desktop/mvd-extendingzlux).